 This activity is intended to raise teens' awareness about tactics used by advertisers to sell their products and to help teens look critically at the messages these ads convey.
-In magazines (and other media) frequented by teens, advertising models represent a very homogeneous group of body types.
+In magazines (and other media) frequented by teens, advertising models represent a homogeneous group of body types.
 Promotion of certain body types in the mass media makes these the ideal that many teens become highly motivated to strive for.
 By challenging stereotypes presented in popular media advertising, we can help teens recognize that there is no ideal body type.
 This may help them move in the direction of accepting their own body type and making the best of it.

-- Pens or pencils - Copies of Advertising Questionnaire handout (page 10) - Chalkboard, flip chart, marker board, or other large writing surface - Copies of ads from relatively recent magazines that teens are likely to read, such as Seventeen, Teen People, Skateboarding, Outside, etc. It is best to mount the ads on heavy paper and laminate them.
-Plan to have two ads for each three or four participants.
+- Pens or pencils - Copes of Advertising Questionnaire handout (page 10) - Chalkboard, flip chart, marker board, or other large writing surface - Copies of recent magazines that teens are likely to read, such as Seventeen, Sports Illustrated, Teen People, ESPN, Skateboarding, etc. One copy of a magazine should be available for each three or four participants.